Career Enhancement Program Abstracts

 PD-L1 Positive Hepatic Macrophages in Cholangiocarcinoma

-The principal investigator of this project is Sumera H. Rizvi, M.B.B.S, an assistant professor of medicine at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+The principal investigator of this project is Sumera I. Ilyas, M.B.B.S., an assistant professor of immunology and of medicine at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.

 The liver has a unique immune microenvironment with abundant resident macrophages called Kupffer cells, which contribute to the liver's ability to induce immune tolerance.
 This tolerogenic capability of liver macrophages is especially important in tumor biology because it may promote tumor progression in the liver by mediating cytotoxic T lymphocyte (CTL) exhaustion, a state of reduced T cell effector function.
 CTLs express multiple inhibitory receptors, such as programmed cell death 1 (PD-1), and lose their effector functions when these receptors are stimulated by ligands, such as programmed cell death 1 ligand 1 (PD-L1).